Do They Speak English In The Basque Country, Spain?

 Asking someone if they speak English is probably the most useful phrase.
 Say “bah al dah-kee-zu in-ge-leh-sez” in Basque.
 If you struggle, try it in Spanish – “a-blas in-gles”.

-As of 2023 English is still not widely spoken in the Basque Country.
-As the region becomes more and more popular among foreign tourists, I certainly hope that this will change in the next few years.
-Until then, I highly recommend learning a few basic phrases in Spanish and use an app to translate menus or signs.
+As of 2023, English is still not widely spoken in the Basque Country.
+With the region growing in popularity among international travelers, I’m hopeful this will improve in the coming years.
+Until then, I highly recommend learning a few basic Spanish phrases and using a translation app to help with menus and signs.

-Luckily, the Spanish people are very chatty and friendly, so with a little bit of effort on both sides, you will be able to understand each other.
-And you as a tourist will be able to enjoy your experience more if you are open to trying to speak Spanish rather than sticking to English.
+Fortunately, the Spanish people are generally very friendly and chatty, so with a little effort on both sides, you’ll be able to communicate and connect.
+As a visitor, your experience will be even richer if you’re open to trying some Spanish instead of relying solely on English.

 ¡Buen viaje!